Introduction

 A value of this type represents a transaction that occurred on the

 publishing server.
-The list of WalLogData
+The list of WalLogData values represent the

 statements that were applied to the publishing server in the